aleksibovellan/opnsense-suricata-nmaps/README.md

 # USAGE:

-- SAVE THE ALERT RULES FILE, OR WRITE THE ALERT RULES INTO ->  /usr/local/etc/suricata/rules/local.rules
+- Save the "local.rules" file, or write all the alerts in it into ->  /usr/local/etc/suricata/rules/local.rules
-- RELOAD OPNSENSE WEB GUI'S "INTRUSION DETECTION" ‘RULES’ LIST + APPLY RULES
+- Reload OPNSense's Web GUI's "INTRUSION DETECTION" ‘RULES’ LIST + APPLY RULES